 As most economies witness rapid expansion, demand for power is projected to increase significantly.
 Though most economies have invested in fossil fuels, renewable and sustainable sources present great possibilities for cheap and reliable electricity.
 One energy resource that ranks among the top renewable and sustainable sources is tidal energy.

-Tidal power has great potential for future as tides can be much more accurately predicted than wind or sun and due to massive size of oceans.
+Tidal power has great potential for the future as tides can be much more accurately predicted than wind or sun and due to the massive size of oceans.
 Though it available in plenty but harnessing energy from it is not that easy.
-It suffers from huge investment and limits availability of sites where it can be captured.
+It suffers from huge investments and limits the availability of sites where it can be captured.

 How Tidal Energy is Converted into Electricity?